Clacid, lyophilizate 500 mg

 – upper respiratory tract infections (pharyngitis, tonsillitis and sinusitis);

-– skin and soft tissue infections (impetigo, folliculitis, cellulitis, abscesses);
+– infections of the skin and soft tissues (impetigo, folliculitis, cellulitis, abscesses);

 – otitis media;